-Facebook Automated Rules allow you to create automated rules in Ads Manager, which will automatically check your campaigns, ad sets and ads, and then update or notify you of any changes.
+Facebook Automated Rules allow you to create automated rules in Ads Manager, which will automatically check your Facebook ad campaigns, ad sets, and ads and then update or notify you of any changes.

 In addition to these automatic checks and notifications, the tool will also take the necessary actions for you.
 When you create an automated rule, you choose: